Kaveri: Historical agreements and interim award

-The dispute over the sharing of Kaveri waters began in 1807 when the Madras Presidency objected to the plans of the Mysore kingdom to develop irrigation projects.
-After initial discussions failed, the British Raj intervened and a six rule agreement called the General Agreement of 1892 was signed.
-After Indian Independence, article 262 of the Constitution of India provided powers to the Government of India to adjudicate on inter-state disputes on water sharing.
-The Government of India constituted the Cauvery Water Disputes Tribunal (CWDT) on 2 June 1990 to adjudicate the water dispute between the riparian states and territories in the river basin.
-In an order passed in June 1991, the CWDT directed Karnataka to release 205 tmc ft of water per year to Tamil Nadu based on a specific schedule.
-The water was to be released in four equal installments in a particular month and any shortfall would need to be covered in the subsequent week.
-Tamil Nadu was directed to provide 6 tmc ft of water to Puducherry.
+The dispute over sharing the Kaveri waters began in 1807, when the Madras Presidency objected to the iirigation proposals by the Kingdom of Mysore.
+After initial discussions failed, the British authorities mediated a six-rule agreement known as the General Agreement of 1892.
+This agreement was revised in 1924 for a fifty-year term.
+Following its expiration in 1974, Karnataka sought a new allocation framework citing extended irrigation needs, while Tamil Nadu favored an extension of the agreement.
+Under article 262 of the Constitution of India, the central government is empowered to adjudicate interstate water disputes.
+Following a Supreme Court directive, the Union Government constituted the Cauvery Water Disputes Tribunal (CWDT) on 2 June 1990.
+On 25 June 1991, the ribunal issued an interim award directing Karnataka to release 205 tmc ft (5.80 km^{3}) of water annually to Tamil Nadu, according to a prescribed monthly schedule.
+In the order passed on 25 June 1991, the CWDT directed Karnataka to release 205 tmcft of water per year to Tamil Nadu based on a specific schedule.
+Tamil Nadu was directed to release 6 tmc ft (0.17 km^{3}) of water to Puducherry.